 When the orders are released, an email should be sent to both the person that entered the order and the customer’s sales representative so the customer can be contacted and given an estimated delivery date.
 If the production work created from the sales order was also placed on hold, the person responsible for processing the work order should also receive an email so they know to proceed with production.

 Credit management can certainly be tricky balancing act.
 You don’t want to anger your customer by putting their orders on hold, but protecting the assets of your company should be a priority.
-Having software in place that helps you effectively manage and track the credit status of your customers is essential for Electronic manufacturers to make wise credit decisions.
+Having software in place that helps you effectively manage and track the credit status of your customers is essential to making wise credit decisions.